acassen/keepalived/doc/source/software_design.rst

 Each children process has its own scheduling I/O multiplexer, that way VRRP scheduling jitter is optimized since VRRP scheduling is more sensible/critical than healthcheckers.
-This split design minimalize for healthchecking the usage of foreign libraries and minimalize its own action down to and idle mainloop in order to avoid malfunctions caused by itself.
+This split design minimalizes for healthchecking the usage of foreign libraries and minimalizes its own action down to and idle mainloop in order to avoid malfunctions caused by itself.

-The parent process monitoring framework is called watchdog, the design is each children process open an accept unix domain socket, then while daemon bootstrap, parent process connect to those unix domain socket and send periodic (5s) hello packets to children.
-If parent cannot send hello packet to remote connected unix domain socket it simply restart children process.
+The parent process monitoring framework is called watchdog, the design is each children process opens an accept unix domain socket, then while daemon bootstrap, parent process connect to those unix domain socket and send periodic (5s) hello packets to children.
+If parent cannot send hello packet to remote connected unix domain socket it simply restarts children process.

 This watchdog design offers 2 benefits, first of all hello packets sent from parent process to remote connected children is done throught I/O multiplexer